The Bad Beginning: Synopsis

-After a few days, Olaf forces the Baudelaires to participate in a play written by "Al Funcoot" called "The Marvelous Marriage.", forcing Violet to play the role of his bride.
+After a few days, Olaf forces the Baudelaires to participate in a play written by "Al Funcoot" called The Marvelous Marriage, forcing Violet to play the role of his bride.
 After smuggling a book from Strauss's library, Klaus realises that the marriage in the play will be legally binding, meaning Olaf will gain control of their fortune.
 He confronts Olaf, who has one of his associates put Sunny in a birdcage, dangling from outside the window of his tower.
 He threatens to kill her if Klaus and Violet do not follow his plan.
 Violet constructs a makeshift grappling hook and uses it to climb the tower.
 She finds the hook-handed man (a member of Olaf's theatre troupe) waiting to capture her.
 Klaus is brought up to the tower and they are locked together in the room until the play begins.

 After Violet signs the marriage document, Olaf interrupts to tell the audience that their wedding was legally binding.
-Justice Strauss and Mr. Poe both object, but concede that the law requires them to hand over the Baudelaire fortune to Olaf.
+Justice Strauss objects, but concedes that the law requires them to hand over the Baudelaire fortune to Olaf.
 Violet interrupts to proclaim that the marriage was not legally binding, as she signed with her left hand despite being right-handed and the wording is 'own hand'.
 Justice Strauss agrees that this invalidates the marriage.
-Before Olaf can be arrested for locking up Sunny, one of his associates turns the lights in the theatre off and he is able to escape.
-Justice Strauss tells the Baudelaires that she is willing to adopt them; however, Mr. Poe says that this would go against their parents' will, as Justice Strauss is not their relative.
-He takes them back to his household until he can find another guardian for them.
+Before Mr. Poe can arrest Olaf for his actions, one of his associates turns the lights in the theatre off and he is able to escape.
+Justice Strauss tells the Baudelaires that she is willing to adopt them; however, Mr. Poe says that this would go against their parents' will, as Justice Strauss is not a relative.
+He decides to take them back to his household until he can find another guardian for them.
+The Baudelaires reflect on their uncertain future as they are driven away.